madetech/handbook/roles/associate_delivery_manager.md

 * Understand and describe how the Delivery Lead ensures that the team is on track to meet the deliverables defined in the SOW

 ### Time management and prioritisation
+- Demonstrate prioritisation
-* Demonstrate prioritisation and time management
+- Demonstrate time management

 ### Effectively manage delivery risk and quality
 * Demonstrate supporting a Delivery Lead to perform risk management activities including identification, assessment, mitigation, assessment and reporting to key stakeholders